Question:

 Undergraduate Enrollment

-2 Data in this Fast Fact may not sum to 15.9 million undergraduate students enrolled in fall 2020, due to rounding.
+3 Data by subgroup in this Fast Fact may not sum to 15.4 million undergraduate students enrolled in fall 2021 due to rounding.

-4 In the Integrated Postsecondary Education Data System (IPEDS), racial/ethnic data were not collected for nonresident alien students, and their data were compiled as a separate group.
-Race/ethnicity categories exclude nonresident aliens.
+5 In the Integrated Postsecondary Education Data System (IPEDS), data for the U.S. nonresident category are collected alongside data for racial/ethnic categories.
+Race/ethnicity categories exclude U.S. nonresidents.

 Numbers in figure titles reflect original numeration from source Condition of Education indicators.